 California Laws: Residency for Public School Districts

 A current resident is defined by California law in Gov Code 244 and Ed Code 48200.
-In plain language, these laws state that a student can only attend the school district where the student is physically present, and living (sleeping), in a parent/guardian dwelling which is located within that school district's boundaries.
-Note: Owning a home within Palo Alto does not qualify a student to attend PAUSD schools, unless it can be shown that the student is also living (sleeping) full-time in that home.
+In plain language, these laws, along with subsequent case law, state that the public school responsible for a student's education is the one in which the parent/guardian primary residence is located.
+There can only be one primary residence; families with multiple homes must provide documentation that demonstrates they are actually living in the home.
+Owning a home within Palo Alto does not qualify a student to attend PAUSD schools, unless it can be shown that the student is also living (sleeping) full-time in that home.

-Parent(s)/guardian(s) must sign, under penalty of perjury, the PAUSD Residency Declaration document (Declaracion de Domicilio) as part of the registration process.
-By Calfironia law, parent(s)/guardians(s) MUST renew this Declaration annually.
+Parent(s)/guardian(s) must sign, under penalty of perjury, a PAUSD Residency Declaration document as part of the in-person registration step.
+By California law, parent(s)/guardians(s) MUST renew this Declaration annually through the Annual Data Update (ADU).

 Additionally, once a student is enrolled in a public school, the student can only remain enrolled if the student resides continually within that district’s boundaries.
 (California law: Ed Code 48201.)
 Please read the "Moving" page for details.
 Examples include: